Pandey23000Om/titanic-ml-deployment/README.md

 ## Project Structure

-- Organized data folder for raw, processed, interim, and external data.
+- Organized data folder for raw, cleaned and processed data.
 - Notebooks for data preparation and EDA.
 - Requirements file for dependencies.